rperez025/credit-risk-classification/report-template.md

   - Lastly, this model has a recall score of 100% for the healthy loans and 89% for the high-risk loans.
 The recall scores imply that for all the instances where the loans were actually healthy, 100% of the times they were classified correctly.
 However, for all the instances where the loans were actually high-risk, they were classified correctly 89% of the times.

-* Machine Learning Model 2: Logistic Regression Model with Random Oversampling of Data
+* Machine Learning Model 2: Logistic Regression Model with RandomOverSampler of Data

   The following are the key results drawn from the Machine Learning Model 2 results: